AdaCompNUS/despot/README.md

 If you are interested in integrating DESPOT into an existing project or using an IDE for editing, we provide a [CMakeLists.txt](CMakeLists.txt).

-To install DESPOT libraries and header files:
+To install DESPOT libraries and header files into your system directory:
 ```bash
 $ cd despot
 $ mkdir build; cd build